gaepdit/app-library/README.md

 ### Domain entities

-The following interfaces and abstract implementations of domain entities are provided for domain driven design:
+The following interfaces and abstract implementations of domain entities are provided for domain-driven design:

 * The basic `IEntity<TKey>` interface defines an entity with a primary key of the given type.
 * The special case `IEntity` interface defines an entity with a `GUID` primary key.